AppThreat/atom-tools/README.md

 Options:
   -f, --format=FORMAT              Destination format [default: "openapi3.0.1"]
-  -u, --usages-slice=USAGES-SLICE  Usages slice file -t, --type=TYPE                  Origin type of source on which the atom slice was generated. [default: "java"] -o, --output-file=OUTPUT-FILE    Output file [default: "openapi_from_slice.json"] -s, --server=SERVER              The server url to be included in the server object.
+  -i, --input-slice=INPUT-SLICE  Usages slice file
+  -t, --type=TYPE                  Origin type of source on which the atom slice was generated. [default: "java"] -o, --output-file=OUTPUT-FILE    Output file [default: "openapi_from_slice.json"] -s, --server=SERVER              The server url to be included in the server object.